physera/onelogin-aws-cli/README.md

   Eg, In `http://my_company.onelogin.com`, `my_company` would be the subdomain.
 - `username` - Username to be used to authenticate against OneLogin with.
   Can also be set with the environment variable `ONELOGIN_AWS_CLI_USERNAME`.
-- `save_password`  - Flag indicating whether `onlogin-aws-cli` can save the onelogin password to an OS keychain.
   This functionality supports all keychains supported by [keyring](https://pypi.python.org/pypi/keyring).
 - `client_id` - Client ID for the user to use to authenticate against the